 French Dip

-It may come as a surprise, but French Dip is an American dish, and the only French thing is the bread.
-The recipe is simple: a french roll with sliced beef meat.
-But what makes this sandwich special is the fact that the roll is previously dipped in the juice from the meat-roasting process.
+It may be a surprise, but French Dip is an American dish; the only French thing is bread.
+The recipe is simple: a French roll with sliced beef meat.
+But what makes this sandwich special is that the roll was previously dipped in the juice from the meat-roasting process.
 It is said that it was invented in Los Angeles by Philippe Mathieu, a French immigrant, in 1918.
-While he was making a sandwich for one of the restaurant clients, he dropped the bread accidentally into a pan of roasting juices.
-The client loved this combination, he asked for the same sandwich the next day, and this is how a classic American dish was born.
+While making a sandwich for a restaurant client, he accidentally dropped the bread into a pan of roasting juices.
+The client loved this combination and asked for the same sandwich the next day.
+This is how a classic American dish was born.

 Where to try it: